 Notification of the decision of the Appeal Panel

-1.105 The Chair of the Appeal Panel shall notify the student of the Panel’s decision in writing.
+1.106 The Chair of the Appeal Panel shall notify the student of the Panel’s decision in writing within eight working days of the decision being made.
 A copy of the decision shall also be sent to the Chair of the Fitness to Practise Panel, the relevant Head of School and the Director of Academic and Student Affairs and any other party, as directed by the Chair of the Appeal Panel (subject to regulations 1.38-1.40).

 Where the evidence of one person is preferred to the evidence of another person, the letter should state the Appeal Panel’s reasons.

 Monitoring and record keeping

 1.107 Where it has been decided by the Head of School or Fitness to Practise Panel or Appeal Panel to proceed further with a concern, a record of the concern and any decisions made by the Fitness to Practise Panel shall remain on the student’s record.

 1.108 The decision of the Fitness to Practise Appeal Panel is final; there is no further internal right of appeal.
 However, any student who feels aggrieved by the decision may make a complaint to the Northern Ireland Public Services Ombudsman within six months of notification of the University’s final decision.